Home » Budapest » Szechenyi Baths tickets

 Women’s Swimwear

-All women must wear swimwear – it can be a bikini, a tankini (a tank top and a bikini bottom), shorts (with a top), or a one piece ladies swimsuit.
+All women must wear swimwear – a bikini, a tankini (a tank top and a bikini bottom), shorts (with a top), or a one-piece ladies’ swimsuit.

-Swimsuits covering the full-body, for example, Burkini, is not allowed.
+Swimsuits covering the full body, for example, Burkini, are not allowed.

-If you plan to get into the swimming pool, a swim cap is a must.
+A swim cap is a must if you plan to get into the swimming pool.
 It is not a must for the other 17 thermal pools.

 Men’s Swimwear at Szechenyi Baths

-Most men wear only shorts, with no top and that is normal.
+Most men wear only shorts, with no tops, which is normal.

 Even for the men, swim caps are mandatory in the swimming pool.